+Procedures for students filing a complaint 38

+Procedures for the Initial Grievance Review Board (IGRB) 38

-Procedures for the Grievance Hearing Panel (GHP) 39
+Procedures for the Grievance Hearing Panel (GHP)

-University Ombuds office 41
+University Ombuds office

 2.9.
 Violation of Academic Integrity 41

-Academic Integrity
+Academic Integrity 41

-Graduate policy and procedures
+Graduate policy and procedures 41

-A. Definitions, explanations and examples of violations of academic integrity 42
+A. Definitions, explanations and examples of violations of academic into egrity42

-B. Levels of seriousness of violations of academic integrity and sample recommended sanctions 43
+B. Levels of seriousness of violations of academic integrity and sample resanctions

 C. Structure of the Graduate Academic Integrity Committee 45

 D. Notification of a violation of academic integrity 46

 E. Procedures if the student chooses to waive their right to a hearing 46

 F. Procedures if the student chooses to pursue a hearing 48

 G. Findings of the hearing panel 49

 H. Appeals 49

 I. Administration of sanctions 49

 J. Retention/disposition of files 50

 K. Confidentiality 50

 Academic misconduct for former graduate students 50

 Revocation of academic degrees 50

 Retribution or retaliation 54

 Part 3: Financial Information and Assistantships 55

 3.1.
 Financial Basics for Graduate Study 55

 Tuition for graduate students 55

 State resident status 55

 Fees for graduate students 55

 Student loans 55

 Payment methods 56

 Late registration service charge 56

 Past due accounts 56

 Returned checks, EFTs, and credit card payments 56

 Loan default 56

 Refunds 56

 3.2.
 Assistantships and Fellowships 56

 Council of Graduate Schools Resolution

-Eligibility for graduate assistantships 57

-Types of assistantships 57